keebenthusiast/Kiss-Light_Hub/README.md

 KL/0.1 200 Custom Code Sent
 ```

-A code is acquirable from an RF Remote (for example) that may control
+A code and its pulse is acquirable from an RF Remote (for example) that may control
 another desired outlet:
 ```
 Template: